dotnet/AspNetCore.Docs/aspnetcore/blazor/file-downloads.md

 :::moniker range="< aspnetcore-8.0"

-The recommended approach for downloading relatively small files (\< 250 MB) is to use JS to trigger an anchor element with the file's name and URL.
+The recommended approach for downloading relatively large files (&gt;= 250 MB) is to use JS to trigger an anchor element with the file's name and URL.

 :::moniker-end